 What is the Difference Between Burglary and Robbery?

 The terms burglary and robbery are often confused by those who are not familiar with the terms or the criminal justice system.
-The world of criminal justice can be a very confusing place, especially for those who have not had much education of the terms and laws used throughout the criminal justice system.
+The world of criminal justice can be a very confusing place, especially for those who have not had much education of the terms and laws used throughout the system.

 Burglary and robbery are used interchangably by most people including teachers and reporters.
 However, there is a huge difference between the two terms from a criminal justice stand point.
 This article will cover the differences, the laws, and crimes of robbery and burglary.